mesos/elasticsearch/README.md

 Usage: (Options preceded by an asterisk are required) [options]
   Options:
     --dataDir
-       The data directory used by Docker volumes in the executors
+       The data directory used by Docker volumes in the executors.
        Default: /var/lib/mesos/slave/elasticsearch
     --elasticsearchClusterName
        Name of the elasticsearch cluster